TheoHatzis/TheoHatzis.github.io/index.md

 Germany.
 It reflects the German idiom **“Der Fuchs findet den Fehler, den keiner sieht” — the fox finds the flaw no one else sees [our clever fox]. — a recognition of my diagnostic intuition and ability to resolve elusive system-level issues.
-I remained with the programme for four years — unusually long for a contractor — reflecting the trust and reliance the team placed in my designs and diagnostic wor
+I remained with the programme for four years — unusually long for a contractor — reflecting the trust and reliance the team placed in my pivotal designs and diagnostic work.